BU Linguistics alumni survey. Thanks so much!

 Brand new: Dual BA/MA in Linguistics

-There is a new dual degree BA/MA program in Linguistics: http://ling.bu.edu/degrees/ba-ma.
+There is also a dual degree BA/MA program in Linguistics: http://ling.bu.edu/degrees/ba-ma.
 Prof. Neidle is available to provide further information and answer any questions you may have, and/or to help you plan your academic program.

-New intercollegiate joint major in Linguistics & Speech, Language, and Hearing Sciences
+Intercollegiate joint major in Linguistics & Speech, Language, and Hearing Sciences

 Joint Majors in Linguistics & French/Italian/Japanese/Spanish